Hotfix 0.30.0a Patch Notes · Cosmoteer: Starship Architect & Commander update for 4 August 2025

 Bugfix: Overclocked Ion Beam Emitters were missing their firing sound effects and glow.

-Bugfix: The description for the Thermal Canister Missile Factory incorrectly stated that it uses iron and sulfer.
-It has been corrected to copper and sulfer.
+Bugfix: The description for the Thermal Canister Missile Factory incorrectly stated that it uses iron and sulfur.
+It has been corrected to copper and sulfur.
 (Note: Translations are not corrected yet.)

+Bugfix: The Lance Dilation Pump's "Thermal Dilation" stat was erroneously listed as "Thermal Amplification".

 Changed files in this update